LouisCuvelier/louiscuvelier/data/blog/comment-jai-developpe-premier-plugin-strapi.md

 "use strict";

 module.exports = {
-  default: ({ env }) => ({
+    default: ({env}) => ({
         prompts: {
             base: `You're an experienced copywriter, you know how to write SEO-optimized blog post for the topic "__TOPIC__", targeting __TARGET__ audience with a __TONE__ tone.
 You must write in __LANGUAGE__.
 Don't make any comments.
 Keep theses instructions in memory for every answers you will give.`,
             title: `Generate the title for this blog post.
 Don't put your answer into quotes.`,
             introduction: `Generate an introduction for this blog post.`,
             body: `Generate only the body and with level 2 subtitles for this blog post.
 Add a lot of details.
 It must be formatted in markdown and have in bold what’s important.
 The body must make __LENGTH__ words approximatively.`,
             metaTitle: `Generate the meta title optimized for SEO with a maximum of 60 characters (white spaces and punctuation included,).
 Don't put your answer into quotes.`,
             metaDescription: `Generate the meta description optimized for SEO with a maximum of 160 characters (white spaces and punctuation included).
 Don't put your answer into quotes.`, },
         language: "english",
         length: 800,
         model: "gpt-3.5-turbo-16k",
     }),
-  validator() {},
+    validator() {
+    },
 };
 ```